Tobermory distillery: Production

 The Tobermory Single Malt is distilled from unpeated malted barley and matured in oak casks for at least ten years.
 A heavily peated whisky is also produced, but in small quantities, named Ledaig after the original distillery name.
 The malts are used in a number of blends including Scottish Leader and Black Bottle.
 The water for the distillery comes from a private loch near to the Mishnish lochs.
 The branding had been confused under previous owners, with the Tobermory brand being used for both a single malt and a blended whisky.

 Production was upgraded in 1990, with the distillery becoming capable of producing a million litres of spirit a year.
 It uses a traditional copper-domed cast iron mash tun, four washbacks made of Oregon pine, and four spirit stills.
 The whisky is matured in both former bourbon whiskey and sherry casks.
 Maturation takes place at the distillery at Deanston.

+In 2019, the distillery began production of Tobermory Hebridean gin, after sourcing a 1950s John Dore & co. gin still from South Africa.
+The base spirit made in the gin still is mixed with a small amount of spirit from the whisky stills, before adding Hebridean tea grown on Mull.
+Thirteen botanicals are used, including elderflower and sweet orange peel.
+A second gin, Tobermory Hebridean Mountain gin, was launched in October 2020, which used wild heather, rowan berry and rosehip.